Skip to main content

 Whereas, The patient population at CHCs includes 89% who are low-income, 68% Black, Hispanic/Latinx, or other people of color, 13% uninsured, and 59% who are enrolled in Medicaid or Child Health Plus; and

-Whereas, These patient demographics encounter disproportional health challenges due to systemic inequities that perpetuate health disparities, which have been exacerbated by the COVID-19 pandemic; and
+Whereas, These patient demographics encounter disproportional health challenges due to systemic inequities that perpetuate health outcome disparities; and

-Whereas, However, despite their vital role in providing care to the most vulnerable New Yorkers, CHCs operating under an Article 28 license (hospitals and nursing homes) are charged facility fees even when both the patient and the provider are situated outside the physical CHC facility, per NYS Public Health Law related to commercial Medicaid reimbursement provided via telehealth; and
+Whereas, However, despite their vital role in providing care to the most vulnerable New Yorkers, CHCs operating under an Article 28 license, hospitals and nursing homes, are charged facility fees even when both the patient and the provider are situated outside the physical CHC facility; and

-Whereas, Clinics governed by Mental Hygiene Law Article 31 and 32, operating under Ambulatory Patient Groups, are exempt from facility fee restrictions, enabling fair reimbursement for telehealth services regardless of location; and
+Whereas, Clinics governed by Mental Hygiene Law Article 31 and 32, operating under Ambulatory Patient Groups, are not required to pay a facility fee, enabling fair reimbursement for telehealth services regardless of location; and

-Whereas, A recent revision by the NYS Department of Health dictates that, as of the conclusion of the Federal Covid-19 Public Health Emergency on May 11, 2023, commercial and Medicaid services provided via telehealth will be reimbursed at a one-third rate of in-person services, forcing CHCs to further limit telehealth medical visits, amplifying inequities in the healthcare system; and
+Whereas, A revision by the NYS Department of Health dictated that, as of the conclusion of the Federal Covid-19 Public Health Emergency on May 11, 2023, commercial and Medicaid services provided via telehealth will be reimbursed at one-third the rate at which in-person services are reimbursed, forcing CHCs to further limit telehealth services, amplifying inequities in the healthcare system; and

 Whereas, In response, New York State Senator Gustavo Rivera and New York State Assembly Member Amy Paulin introduced S.3359/A.1691, which would amend the Public Health Law to allow CHCs under an Article 28 license to receive full reimbursement for telehealth services, independent of the geographical location of both patient and provider by removing any facility fee, similar to Article 31 and 32 licensed facilities, which are exempt from facility fees; and